thomasbelliott/516-1/README.md

 **Textbook (required):** [Eloquent Javascript, 3rd edition](https://eloquentjavascript.net/) by Marijn Haverbeke.
 There is a free online version and a [paperback](https://www.amazon.com/Eloquent-JavaScript-3rd-Introduction-Programming/dp/1593279507/) for $25.

+## Office Hours

+Office hours will be scheduled based on a Doodle poll we will run at the beginning of the semester.

 ## Schedule

 - W1: [Introduction](https://eloquentjavascript.net/00_intro.html).
 Foundations of information theory.
 Numeral systems.